typomedia/phalconium/README.md

 ## Getting Startet

 Phalcon is a PHP framework which is not written in PHP.
 It's an extension for PHP written in C. That means, you have to install it, before you can run it.
-Here you can read how to do that: [Phalcon Documentation - Installation](http://docs.phalconphp.com/en/latest/reference/install.html)
+In the [Phalcon Documentation](http://docs.phalconphp.com/en/latest/reference/install.html) you can read how to do that.

 ```sh
 cd /var/www/